Modular polynomials via isogeny volcanoes: Introduction

 \begin{thm1} Let $l$ denote an odd prime and $m$ a positive integer.
 Algorithm~\ref{alg2} correctly computes $\Phi_l\in(\Zm)[X,Y]$.
 Under the GRH, it runs in expected time

 using $O(l^2\log lm)$ expected space. \end{thm1}

-To compute $\Phi_l$ over $\Z$, the modulus $m$ is made large enough to uniquely determine the coefficients, via an explicit height bound proven in \cite{BrokerSutherland:PhiHeightBound}.
+To compute $\Phi_l$ over $\Z$, we choose a modulus $m$ that is large enough to uniquely determine the coefficients, via an explicit height bound proven in \cite{BrokerSutherland:PhiHeightBound}.
+In general, we may assume $\log m=O(l\log l)$, since otherwise $\Phi_l$ and $\Phi_l\bmod m$ are effectively the same (hence the time bound does not depend on $m$).

 Our algorithm is of the \emph{Las Vegas} type, a probabilistic algorithm whose output is unconditionally correct; the GRH is only used to analyze its running time.
 We have used it to compute $\Phi_l$ for all $l<3600$, and many larger $l$ up to $5003$.
-The largest previous computation of which we are aware has $l$ equal to $1009$.
+The largest previous computation of which we are aware has $l=1009$.
 Working modulo $m$ we can go further; we have computed $\Phi_l$ modulo a 256-bit integer $m$ with $l=20011$.

 Applications that rely on $\Phi_l$ can often improve their running times by using alternative modular polynomials that have smaller coefficients.
 Our algorithm can be adapted to compute polynomials $\Phi_l^g$ relating $g(z)$ and $g(lz)$, for modular functions~$g$ that share certain properties with~$j$.
 This includes the cube root $\gamma_2$ of $j$, and we are then able to compute $\Phi_l\bmod m$ more quickly by reconstructing it from $\Phi_l^{\gamma_2}\bmod m$, capitalizing on a suggestion in \cite{Elkies:AtkinBirthday}.
 Other examples include simple and double eta-quotients, the Atkin functions, and the Weber $\Wf$-function.
 The last is especially attractive, since the modular polynomials for $\Wf$ are approximately 1728 times smaller than those for $j$.
 This has allowed us to compute modular polynomials $\Phi_l^{\Wf}$ with $l$ as large as 60013.